sergey-sw/raft-playground/README.md

 2022-11-19 18:09:44.563 raft-node-n2 INFO Will wait 282 ms before promoting self to candidate```
 ```

-In our example `node-5` election timeout was `196 ms`, so it woke first and promoted itself as a candidate.
+In our example `node-5` election timeout was `196 ms`, so it woke up first and promoted itself as a candidate.
 This election is made in term `1`.
-Terms monotonically increase during the lifetime of a cluster.
+Terms monotonically increase during the lifetime of the cluster.
 This is done to logically order the events, since we can't just rely on the clock time.

 ```
 2022-11-19 18:09:44.731 raft-node-n5 INFO Became a candidate in term 1 and requested votes from others
 ```

-Since all other nodes slept for at least `30ms` longer, there was no contention and `node-5` won this election:
+Since all other nodes slept for at least `30ms` longer than 'node-5', there is no competition.
-Here we see how other nodes vote in response to the VoteRequest.
+So it's easy for `node-5` to win this election.

-After they voted, they refresh the election timeout.
+Here we see how other nodes vote in response to the VoteRequest from 'node-5'.
+They also refresh the election timeout
-This delay is required so the algorithm could finish the voting phase without interruptions.
+after voting.
+This is needed to preserve some time for the current election to finish normally.

 ```
 2022-11-19 18:09:44.732 raft-node-n2 INFO Voted for n5 in term 1